RMDarth/Chewman-Vulkan/README.md

 nuns and angels) and other treasure hunters - witches and demons.
 Each enemy has some features and weaknesses.
-There are several power-ups on each map, like speed, move-through-walls, freeze enemies etc. Also there are teleports and traps like lava lakes, gargoyles breathing streams of fire etc.
+There are several power-ups on each map, like speed, move-through-walls, freeze enemies etc. Also there are teleports and traps like lava lakes, gargoyles breathing streams of fire etc. The objective is to collect all coins on the map.